norvigaward/naward05/README.md

 Results
 --------------------------

+### Country detection

+Although not the main focus of our research, the country detection on the entire CommonCrawl dataset already showed some interesting results.

+Only 7% of the countries could be determined by the TLD and by far most of counties are determined using the country of origin of the IP address (93%).

+Another interesting observation is that webpages from the United States (80%) are overrepresented and non-latin pages like from Russia are underreprsented in the CommonCrawl data.

+### Song mentioning detection

-The result of the experiment is a generated list of songs, ordered on the amount of mentionings, for a large number of countries.
+The result of the main experiment is a generated list of songs, ordered on the amount of mentionings, for a large number of countries.
 As it is not feasible to show the entire result on this page, we show the top 15 most mentioned songs for small number of countries below.
 The complete result set can be found in [this .csv file](results.csv).

-NL
+#### The Netherlands (NL)

 Song					| Artis            	| #Occurences
 ------------------------|-------------------|--------